piotrwieckiewicz/Portfolio/README.md

-# Like some functions in Python libraries, you could say that this portfolio is now DEPRECATED.
+# Like some functions in Python libraries, you could say that this portfolio is now **DEPRECATED**.
 ## Most of these projects shown below were prepared in winter / spring season of 2020.
 I have learned much since that time, so these notebooks do not present current state of my Python and data science skills very well.
 I will try to update these old projects and create new ones as soon as possible.

 # ~~~~~~~~~~~~~~~~~~

-# Portfolio
 This repository contains few sample data analyzes and visualizations I prepared to show my current coding skills.
 I wanted each project to be unique and present various analytical techniques.
 However, if you do not have time to read all of them, I encourage you to check at least [Price predictions of real estates in Riga](https://nbviewer.jupyter.org/github/piotrwieckiewicz/portfolio/blob/master/riga_real_estate/riga_price_prediction.ipynb) - it's based on real data and contains extensive data cleanup.

 ### Data analysis (with a little bit of ~~magic~~ machine learning)